 Marie Ducaté is an artist who lives and works in Marseille.
-She works in glass, ceramic, fabric, tapestry, with water colors, crumpled paper, embroidery and light.
-Marie has exhibited internationally, most recently "Radieuse" at cité radieuse, Le Corbusier, Marseille.
-She has had large public commissions in Lyon, Saint Fons and Marseille.
-Her work has been collection by the city of Paris, Marseille, Narbonne, Lyon, Bathune, Martigues, FNAC Paris, Musée des Arts Décoratifs, FRAC and Musée Fodor, Amsterdam.
-Her work has been widely written about, most recently in Côté sud, Avril Mai, by Anna Galet.
+She works in glass, ceramic, fabric, and tapestry, as well as with watercolors, crumpled paper, embroidery, and light.
+Marie has exhibited internationally, including “Radieuse” at cité radieuse, Le Corbusier, Marseille.
+She has had large public commissions in Lyon, Saint Fons, and Marseille.
+Her work has been collected by the cities of Paris, Marseille, Narbonne, Lyon, Bathune and Martigues, as well as by FNAC Paris, Musée des Arts Décoratifs, FRAC, and Musée Fodor, Amsterdam.
+Her work has been widely written about, including an article in Côté sud by Anna Galet.
 Last year she completed an artist book, publications d’artistes, exposition au Baux de Provence, published by la fabrique sensible.

-Christiane Paul is Associate Prof. at the School of Media Studies, The New School, and Adjunct Curator of New Media Arts at the Whitney Museum of American Art.
+Christiane Paul is associate professor. at the School of Media Studies, The New School, and adjunct curator of new media srts at the Whitney Museum of American Art.
 She has written extensively on new media arts and lectured internationally on art and technology.
-Her recent books are Context Providers – Conditions of Meaning in Media Arts co-edited with Margot Lovejoy and Victoria Vesna; New Media in the White Cube and Beyond; and Digital Art.
-As Adjunct Curator of New Media Arts at the Whitney Museum of American Art, she curated several exhibitions—including Cory Arcangel: Pro Tools, Profiling, Data Dynamics and the net art selection for the 2002 Whitney Biennial—as well as artport, the Whitney Museum’s website devoted to Internet art.
-While at the Dora Maar House, Christiane will be working on her forthcoming book, A Companion to Digital Art.
+Her recent books are Context Providers—Conditions of Meaning in Media Arts, co-edited with Margot Lovejoy and Victoria Vesna; New Media in the White Cube and Beyond; and Digital Art.
+As adjunct curator of new media arts at the Whitney Museum of American Art, she curated several exhibitions—including Cory Arcangel: Pro Tools, Profiling, Data Dynamics, and the net art selection for the 2002 Whitney Biennial—as well as artport, the Whitney Museum’s website devoted to Internet art.
+While at the Dora Maar House, Christiane is working on her forthcoming book, A Companion to Digital Art.

-Greg Pierotti is co-writer of the teleplay The Laramie Project, which won the Humanitas Prize and garnered an Emmy nomination for outstanding writing for a movie.
-He was an associate writer of the play The Laramie Project from which the screenplay was adapted.
+Greg Pierotti is cowriter of the teleplay The Laramie Project, which won the Humanitas Prize and garnered an Emmy nomination for outstanding writing for a movie.
+He was an associate writer of the play The Laramie Project, from which the screenplay was adapted.
 The play received the Bay Area Critic’s Circle Award for outstanding achievement in the theater and garnered nominations for both a NY Drama Desk Award for best play and a GLAAD media award.
-14 years after it’s world premier, The Laramie Project continues to be one of the most produced contemporary plays in the United States.
+Fourteen years after its world premiere, The Laramie Project continues to be one of the most produced contemporary plays in the United States.
 He was the head writer of the play The People’s Temple, which retells the story of the rise and fall of Jim Jones’s notorious religious and political organization from the members’ perspectives.
 He is co-writer of The Laramie Project:10 Years Later, which he recently performed in Repertory with The Laramie Project at the Brooklyn Academy of Music.
 He teaches a course in devising theater in the MFA programs at University of Maryland and Naropa University.
-While at the Dora Maar House, Greg will be working on “Apology,” a play and interactive installation that interrogates the story and impact of The Apology Line – a “secular confessional” operated on the home answering machine of New York artist Allan Bridge from 1980 - 1995.
+While at the Dora Maar House, Greg is working on Apology, a play and interactive installation that interrogates the story and impact of The Apology Line—a “secular confessional” operated on the home answering machine of New York artist Allan Bridge from 1980 to 1995.